-On our MSci Sport and Exercise Science (Integrated Masters), you develop the same key skills as on our BSc Sport and Exercise Science.
+On our MSci Sport and Exercise Science (Integrated Masters) course, you develop the same key skills as on our BSc Sport and Exercise Science course.
 These skills include:

 In addition, you achieve a Masters-level qualification and have the opportunity to investigate more advanced topics in sport and exercise science, specialising in one of the areas of research being undertaken within our School of Sport, Rehabilitation and Exercise Sciences, such as:

 Our course allows you to gain practical hands-on experience in our specialist laboratory facilities, as well as learning the theoretical approaches.
 Alongside lectures, seminars, tutorials, and laboratory sessions, there are a range of online resources to support your learning.

 The first two years provide you with the professional and scientific skills needed to conduct independent research projects in your final years.
 You also have the opportunity to work with our Human Performance Unit, which applies the latest science to analyse performance and help top athletes stay at the top of their game.